Huskies win in double overtime for fifth straight home win

-Heading into overtime for the first time of the conference season, the Washington men’s basketball team found a 77-73 win ten minutes after regulation ended, leaving the weekend against the mountain schools 2-0.
+Heading into overtime for the first time of the conference season, the Washington men’s basketball team found a 77-73 win 10 minutes after regulation ended, leaving the weekend against the mountain schools 2-0.

-“It’s hard to win in this league,” redshirt freshman Nate Roberts said.”Especially consistently.
+“It’s hard to win in this league,” redshirt junior forward Nate Roberts said. ”Especially consistently.
 So for us to come back pretty much from back-to-back games and come out here and fight for two overtimes and come out with the win, was big.
 Huge for our momentum continuing on to next week.”

 Led early by Roberts, Washington picked up where it left off Thursday night.
 Defense stifled Utah’s movement as the UW offense clicked in the paint.
 Graduate student guard Terrell Brown Jr. made his usual mark as Washington shot 54.2% from the field and 42.9% from deep during the first half.

-The teams flipped leads through junior guard PJ Fuller’s first points of the night, a big dunk from senior forward Emmitt Matthews Jr. 's, and a deflection of a Utah layup off the glass by Roberts.
+The teams flipped leads through junior guard PJ Fuller’s first points of the night, a big dunk from senior forward Emmitt Matthews Jr., and a deflection of a Utah layup off the glass by Roberts.

-Not ready to let go of the game, both teams found nine points during the first extra minutes, keeping a full Alaska Airlines arena on their toes.
-Five of Washington’s nine first overtime points were off free throws, as foul calls drug out the extra minutes.
+Not ready to let go of the game, both teams found nine points during the first extra minutes, keeping the crowd at a full Alaska Airlines Arena on their toes.
+Five of Washington’s nine first overtime points were off free throws, as foul calls dragged out the extra minutes.

 The second overtime was much more decisive for UW, as Bajema and graduate student guard Daejon Davis both went on to make swift threes and give Washington a five point lead.

-The win moves Washington to fourth in the Pac-12, behind No. 3 Arizona, No. 7 UCLA, and No. 15 USC.
+The win moves Washington to fifth in the Pac-12 behind No. 7 UCLA, No. 3 Arizona, No. 15 USC, and Oregon.

 “We knew the type of team that we had,” head coach Mike Hopkins said postgame, referring to Washington’s recent success despite low expectations at the start of Pac-12 play.
 “Now it just goes back to coaching.
 Can you get these guys to gel quicker?”